iaryankashyap/Digi_Rail/README.md

 > MAKE SURE YOU HAVE "mysql-python-connector" INSTALLED IN YOUR IDLE.

+To install use:

+	python -m pip install mysql-connector

+or,

+	pip install mysql-connector

 <h3>System Requirements:</h3>

 The minimum system requirements for using the application are: